 This method must be implemented because TouchesBegan only gets called one time when the user touches the screen.
 TouchesMoved gets called every time the user “drags” their finger around.
 To not duplication code, we just told this method to call the TouchesBegan method because we already wrote all of the movement code in it.

 Thank you for reading this tutorial.
 If you have any questions or comments, feel free to leave them in the comments section of this post.
 You can also download the sample code here.
-Also, if you haven’t already done so, subscribe to the RSS feed here as I will be adding new tutorials at least once a week.
+Also, if you haven’t already done so, as I will be adding new tutorials at least once a week.
 Happy iCoding!